mobile app bar

 Jax has since suspended his social media accounts.
 Smith then went on to say that not only was it a terrible thing to do to Shedeur, but it really put his own father, Ulbrich, at risk as well.

-We doubt corporal punishment will be administered.
+We doubt corporal punishment will be administered to a 21 year-old, technically an adult.
 But talk about a kid who has no regard for anyone but himself.
-Jax posted the video for likes on social media, but all he did was turn himself into a pariah while possibly also costing his father the trust of the organization he just joined this spring.
+Jax posted the video for likes on social media, but all he did was turn himself into a pariah while possibly also costing his father the trust of the organization he had joined just this spring.

-Apparently, those awful kids who pranked Shedeur Sanders also might have pranked Penn State TE Tyler Warren in the same way when the Jets were on the clock at No. 7 overall.
+Apparently, the same miscreants who pranked Shedeur Sanders also might have pranked Penn State TE Tyler Warren in the same way, when the Jets were on the clock at No. 7 overall.
 Warren’s camp believes it was the same number/area code as the one that called Sanders.
-Now-Philadelphia Eagles CB Cooper DeJean was similarly pranked last year.
-Now, that’s a worrying trend emerging over the last two years.

-Based on all the negative character assassinations attempted against Sanders over the last few weeks, one would have expected a temper tantrum from him in the wake of something as devastating and embarrassing as that prank call.
+Based on all the negative character analysis Sanders has faced over the last few weeks, one would have expected a temper tantrum from him in the wake of something as devastating as that prank call.

-However, in another display of his actual character, he didn’t cuss out the caller or the people around him or cuss or cry or scream.
+However, in another display of his actual character, he didn’t cuss out the caller or the people around him.
 He simply stayed calm, asked for a ball, and started tossing the pigskin around to stay cool.

 Unfortunately, Sanders won’t have the pleasure of trying to get his lick back on Ulbrich’s Falcons this year.
 His Cleveland Browns will be playing Atlanta and the rest of the NFC South in 2026, however.